 The building is equipped with an elevator to provide handicapped access to the second floor.
 This elevator is nearing the end of its life cycle and will eventually need to be replaced.
 The first floor and parts of the second floor have storm windows, but the building is not completely well-insulated due to its age.

 The priorities for improvement of Stevens Memorial Hall include replacing the exterior front porch on the building.

-Specific CIP Project Requests Include
+Specific CIP Project Requests Submitted in 2016 in Order of Priority Include: